ilyaperepelitsa/CV/README.md

 * Instagram bot - available at [this link](https://ilyaperepelitsa.github.io/graph/).
-I made a Selenium-based instagram bot that followed thousands of people and liked a bunch of their photos, got 82 clean "fo"
+I made a Selenium-based instagram bot that followed thousands of people and liked a bunch of their photos, got 82 clean "follow-backs"